devbar/PB-PromisePattern/README.md

 // Name:
 //	of_search
 // Description:
-// 	This is classical method to search prime numbers.
+// 	This is a classical method to search prime numbers.
 It is not effecient but
 // 	this is not what we want here.
 //
 // Arguments